What is Impulse Turbine, Its Uses Diagram and How it Works?

 The space shuttle main engines used turbopumps (a machine that consists of a pump driven by a turbine engine) to feed the propellants (liquid oxygen and liquid hydrogen) into the engine’s combustion chamber.

-Steam turbines are used in nuclear and thermal power plants.
+Water turbines are used in hydroelectric plants.
+They use water as their working fluid.
+Finally, Steam turbines are used in nuclear and thermal power plants.
 Water is heated to form steam and then flowed through turbines to produce electricity.

 Note: the primary function of an impulse turbine is for power generation and water pumping.